mariaafara/lexical-resources-2019/README.md

 The code is more or less a basic [Django](https://www.djangoproject.com/ "Django Homepage") project.
 It defines a site called "`lexres`", which contains a single app called "`editor`".
 The porject closely follows the general documentation of Django, and you are invited to read the tutorials for a more thorough understanding of how Django works.
 Here is a list of the specific settings and hacks:
 + databases engines have been removed, as we won't be using them.
++ static files are handled via template inclusion (static files are in `templates/editor/definitely_not_static/`), rather than collect & serve
 + jQuery has been added for AJAX functionalities, cf. `lexres/editor/templates/editor/ajax_funcs.html`; adapted from [this tutorial blogpost](https://simpleisbetterthancomplex.com/tutorial/2016/08/29/how-to-work-with-ajax-request-with-django.html).
 + except for the default view in the `editor` app (cf. `lexres/editor/views.py:editor()`), all other views are endpoints for ajax services.
 + the AJAX endpoints use introspection to call each function in a specific `nlp/service` module, and create a dictionary mapping function names to lists of suggested outputs.